 Prior to discovering the Alexander Technique, I had become accustomed to only thinking about my body when it was alerting me with pain signals.
-Once I discovered the technique, it changed my life by making me aware that I had a choice in not repeating certain habits that lead to discomfort or pain.
-This recognition made me feel powerful and in control of my body.
-The benefits of good posture are much more than sitting and standing upright.
-Everything that we think and do is manifested through our bodies and in our posture.
+Once I discovered the technique, it changed my life by providing me with the tools I needed to stop repeating certain habits that led to discomfort or pain.
+This recognition was empowering and gave me the control I desired to consciously navigate my choices, and subsequently, improve my overall well-being.

 I am a member of both AmSAT (American Society for the Alexander Technique) and STAT (Society of Teachers of the Alexander Technique).